Agility? We tried it! Does not work! – Part 7

 Here you will find further parts of the series entitled Agility?
 We tried it!
 Does not work!

-Heiko Bartlog has more than 20 years of experience in projects, as consultant, trainer, coach in many facets.
-For several years he has been a "host for innovation", accompanying companies on their way to agility, better cooperation and successful innovation.
+Heiko Bartlog has more than 20 years of project experience, as a consultant, trainer, coach in many facets.
+He has been a "host for innovation" for several years and accompanies companies on their way to agility, better collaboration and successful innovation.
 He uses techniques such as Scrum, Effectuation, Lean Startup, Management 3.0 and Liberating Structures to make change a practical experience.
-Since 2013 he is co-organizer of the annual Un-Conference PM Camp Berlin.
-His book, co-authored with Olaf Hinz, "#PM2025 - Projekte.
-Gut.
-Machen." was published in 2018 with 7 theses on the future of project work.
+In 2018, together with Olaf Hinz, he published the book "#PM2025 - Projekte.
+Good.
+Machen" on the future of project work.